Niod Modulating Glucosides…

 I could go on but I don’t want to overwhelm you.

 When skin is irritated, it usually means its protective barrier is damaged here and there.
-Those little cracks in your skin’s shield let moisture evaporate so it gets even drier and allows germs and other enemies in so it gets even more irritated.
+Those little cracks in your skin’s shield let moisture evaporate (drying it out) and allow germs and other enemies in (irritating it more).

-Niod Modulating Glucoside has its fair share of skin-identical ingredients.
+Niod Modulating Glucosides has its fair share of skin-identical ingredients.
 I’ll mention just a few cos I don’t want this to turn into a boring science lesson:

-- Squlane: an oil found naturally in your sebum.
+- Squalane: An oil found naturally in your sebum.
 It absorbs quickly, boosts its hydration and strengthen your skin’s barrier.
 The best part?
 It doesn’t give you pimples.

 Last one, I promise!
-(Gosh, Niod Modulating Glucoside is so packed with goodies, I could go on forever).
+(Gosh, Niod Modulating Glucosides is so packed with goodies, I could go on forever).

 Superoxide dismutase deserves a special mention because it’s the most powerful antioxidant out there.
 Really.